Ubaid-Manzoor/folder-upload-s3/README.md

   },
 });

-// Create an instance of the UploadFolderS3 class, we will only need to client, no credentials const uploadClient = new UploadFolderS3(s3Client);
+// Create an instance of the UploadFolderS3 class, we will only need client, no credentials const uploadClient = new UploadFolderS3(s3Client);

 // Upload folder to S3